 4. Masor Tenga From Assam

-The food in Assam is heavily influenced from Bengali and Oriya cuisines, while the food in tribal Assam is characterised by the presence of a number of wild herbs, and the dishes prepared in lower Assam make generous use of mustard paste.
-Masor tenga, which is an Assamese fish curry, is one of the most popular dishes from the state.
+The food in Assam is heavily influenced from Bengali and Oriya cuisines, while the food in tribal Assam is characterised by the presence of a number of herbs, and the dishes prepared in lower Assam make generous use of mustard paste.
+Masor Tenga, which is an Assamese fish curry, is one of the most popular dishes from the state.
 You can easily prepare this dish at home and relish it during lunch or dinner.
-The intensely comforting and tangy dish is prepared by cooking fish in a curry of wild sour spinach and tomatoes, and is paired with steamed rice with some fresh green chillies.
+The intensely comforting and tangy dish is prepared by cooking fish in a curry made with lemon, wild sour spinach and tomatoes.
+It is paired with steamed rice with some fresh green chillies.

 5. Gorkhali Lamb From Sikkim